cshum/imagor/README.md

   -http-loader-disable
         Disable HTTP Loader

+  -file-safe-chars string
+        File safe characters to be excluded from image key escape

   -file-loader-base-dir string
         Base directory for File Loader.
 Will activate File Loader only if this value present -file-loader-path-prefix string
         Base path prefix for File Loader

   -file-storage-base-dir string
         Base directory for File Storage.
 Will activate File Storage only if this value present -file-storage-path-prefix string